BriSCA Formula 1 Stock Cars: History

 In 1956 the drivers' association was formed.
 In 1957, thanks to the efforts of Peter Arnold, a national numbering system was introduced, BriSCA, the association of promoters was formed and the Stock Car Racing Board of Control created.
 There was also an agreement that BriSCA would only use drivers of the drivers' association.
 From the initial explosion in 1954 things started to settle down, tracks opened and closed but racing rules were introduced and the cars became more refined, while star drivers started to emerge.
 BriSCA has raced continuously since 1954 and held over 5,500 meetings across the United Kingdom.

 In 1975, about 30 southern based drivers broke away from BriSCA and formed their own association called SCOTA (Stock Car Oval Track Association).
 They were disappointed at the lack of F1 meetings being held in the south of the country.
 They raced for promoter Spedeworth in cars exactly the same as BriSCA F1.
 In 1978 it was renamed F1SCA (Formula One Stock Car Association).
 In 1980, F1SCA decided to introduce a five-litre limit, and make the cars slightly smaller.
-Renamed 'Formula 80' the cars are still running today under the name 'Spedeworth V8 Stock Cars'.
+Renamed 'Formula 80' the cars ran until 2018 under the name 'Spedeworth V8 Stock Cars'.

+In 2019 the Spedeworth V8 Stock Cars separated from all racing governing bodies and became an outlaw group.
+They now race as the 'V8 Stock Cars Tour' and race at tracks wherever they are welcome.
+In 2023 the sport has seen the addition of new drivers moving from the BriSCA V8 Hot Stox formula to the V8 Outlaw Tour.

+Currently BriSCA F1 are governed by the British Stock Car (promoters) Association, ORCi, and Spedeworth International.